Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Introduction

 \begin{cor} There exist hyperbolic $G$-corks for any finite group $G$ that acts on the boundary of some compact contractible $4$-dimensional submanifold of $\br^4$. \end{cor}

-The proof will be given in \secref{corks}, along with the following applications to low dimensional topology.
+The proof of this corollary will be given in \secref{corks}, along with the following applications to low dimensional topology.
 We start with a hyperbolic version of a non-extension result for group actions due to Anvari and Hambleton~\cite{anvari-hambleton:contractible}.

-\begin{cor} For any Brieskorn homology sphere $\Sigma(a,b,c)$ and prime $p$ not dividing $abc$, there is a hyperbolic homology sphere $N(a,b,c)$ with a free action of $\bz_p$ such that $N(a,b,c)$ and $\Sigma(a,b,c)$ are $\bz_p$-equivariantly homology cobordant, and the action of $\bz_p$ does not extend over any contractible $4$-manifold that $N(a,b,c)$ might bound. \end{cor}
+\begin{cor} For any Brieskorn homology sphere $\Sigma(a,b,c)$ and prime $p \nmid abc$, there is a hyperbolic homology sphere $N(a,b,c)$ with a free $\bz_p$-\,action that is $\bz_p$-\,equivariantly homology cobordant to the standard action on $\Sigma(a,b,c)$, and that does not extend smoothly over any contractible $4$-manifold that $N(a,b,c)$ might bound. \end{cor}

-We apply \thmref{hypthm} in a non-equivariant setting to show that the difference between bounding an acyclic and contractible $4$-manifold occurs for hyperbolic homology spheres. \begin{cor} There are an infinite number of hyperbolic integer homology spheres that bound integer homology balls but do not bound any contractible manifold. \end{cor}
+We then apply \thmref{hypthm} in a non-equivariant setting to show that the difference between bounding an acyclic and contractible $4$-manifold occurs for hyperbolic homology spheres.

+\begin{cor} There are infinitely many hyperbolic homology spheres that bound homology balls but do not bound contractible manifolds. \end{cor}

-The class of groups {$\calg$} that can act on {\sl some} homology 3-sphere -- hyperbolic or not -- include the finite subgroups of $SO(4)$, but also a infinite proper subclass of the generalized quaternion groups of period 4 (as shown by Milgram~\cite{milgram:swan} and Madsen~\cite{madsen:spaceforms}; see also \cite[p.xi]{davis-milgram:survey}, \cite{kirby:problems96}).
+The class {$\calg$} of all finite groups that act on homology 3-spheres (hyperbolic or not) include the finite subgroups of $SO(4)$ and some generalized quaternion groups of period 4 (as shown by Milgram~\cite{milgram:swan} and Madsen~\cite{madsen:spaceforms}; see also \cite[p.xi]{davis-milgram:survey}, \cite{kirby:problems96}).
 It has been an open question since the early 1980s to determine exactly which groups lie in $\calg$, and to say something about the geometric nature of the homology spheres on which they act. \thmref{hypthm} sheds light on this last question, especially for free actions.
-The constructive part of this corollary is related to recent work of Bartel and Page~\cite{bartel-page:hyperbolic}. \begin{cor} Any finite group that acts on a homology $3$-sphere also acts on a hyperbolic homology $3$-sphere with equivalent fixed-point behavior.
-In particular, there exist infinitely many finite groups that are not subgroups of $SO(4)$, and so by geometrization do not act freely on the $3$-sphere, but that do act freely on some hyperbolic homology $3$-sphere. \end{cor}